dj1701/shado.js/README.md

 5. Included with the library is a specs folder containing a js file called ShadoSpec.js.
 The development of the date        comparison calculations was Test Driven.
 The Jasmine v2.0 Framework was used to unit test each method and drive out      the code design.
 Link: http://jasmine.github.io/

 It is intended that future versions will be released when time is available.
 All we ask is constructive feedback is provided from your experience in using this library.
-My email address is: d_jacobs@btopenworld.com
+My email address is: dj1701.io@gmail.com

 Browser Support:
 ----------------

-Shado.js has been tested on the latast versions as of time of writing with Intenet Explorer, Firefox and Chrome.
+Shado.js has been tested on the latest versions as of time of writing with Intenet Explorer, Firefox and Chrome.
 A minified version has been added for optimised download time.